-We paddled out across Klondike Bay and around the headland at the east side of the bay.
-I noticed the 20 metre portage on the beach to the north to avoid having to paddle around the headland, but it looked close to a neighbouring cottage and we didn't want to trespass on anyone's private land.
+Day 1 We paddled out across Klondike Bay and around the headland at the east side of the bay.
+I noticed the 20-metre portage on the beach to the north to avoid having to paddle around the headland, but it looked close to a neighbouring cottage and we didn't want to trespass on anyone's private land.
 It was a pretty paddle and the wind was negligible so we were happy to be on the water.
 After about an hour or so, and into the expanse of the northern part of Kukagami, we stopped on one of the many islands for a quick shore lunch of summer sausage and cheese in a pita, and then had a quick dip; it was a hot day and the water looked incredibly inviting.
 In fact, the water in many of the lakes in this area is incredibily clear, but doesn't seem to be devoid of life like the windex lakes of Killarney.

 After about another 45 minutes we found ourselves at the eastern reaches of Outlet Bay and were looking for the portage out of Kukagami.
 The sign was nowhere to be found and I had read that some of the portages were not properly signposted.
 After a false start down what looked like a trail on the left, we found it just to the right of a small waterfall at the end of the bay.

 The portage was not long and goes through two campsites.
-It emerges into a small pond and then there is another short portage of 65 metres into a slightly longer body of water.
-Another short portage follows a creek and emerges to the right of a waterfall.
-Here, we decided to go for a swim in the pool at the base of the falls (pictured above).
+It emerged into a small pond and then there was another short portage of 65 metres into a slightly longer body of water.
+Another short portage followed a creek and emerged to the right of a waterfall.
+There, we decided to go for a swim in the pool at the base of the falls (pictured above).
 It was fun diving into the foam of the falls and letting the current take us out into the pool, especially in such a stunning landscape.
 Another 10-minute paddle and we found ourselves on a longer portage into Carafel Lake.
 It is only measured at 330 metres but felt somewhat longer as we scrambled over some outcroppings of rock.
 After paddling out of a small bay, the tea-coloured waters of Carafel seem to go into a number of directions.
 Originally, we had planned to stay on an island site at the south-end of the lake but as we got closer, we noticed smoke coming from the island and I recognized the sounds of the Tragically Hip coming from the site.
-As the site is rather remote, I guess the inhabitants felt their radio wouldn't be bothering anyone.
+As the site was rather remote, I guess the inhabitants felt their radio wouldn't be bothering anyone.
 With a 20-minute paddle into the wrong bay behind us (oops!), we passed through the northern part of the lake and none of the campsites looked appealing.
-Though we were tired and hungry at this point we decided to push through to Maskinonge Lake and investigate the island site across from where the portage emerged at the south end of the lake.
+Though we were tired and hungry at this point, we decided to push through to Maskinonge Lake and investigate the island site across from where the portage emerged at the south end of the lake.
 The paddle out of Carafel creek became a bit more rugged with a lift over a strainer (a downed tree crossing a creek or river) and some shallow water at the end of the creek.
 It was worth it, however, as the island site was vacant and a real gem -- complete with a lovely bed of pine needles, a picnic table and tons of blueberries on the north end of the island!
 We enjoyed fresh filet mignon steak on the grill that evening.
 Yum!

-The next morning, I woke up earlier than the boys and went out for a quick fish.
-I caught a couple of smallies but both under a pound.
+Day 2 The next morning, I woke up earlier than the boys and went out for a quick fish.
+I caught a couple of smallies, but both under a pound.
 I tried trolling for lakers in the deep part of the bay next to the island but had no luck.
 When I got back to the site, Jason had filled his bowl with fresh blueberries which I happily mixed in with the pancake batter.
 Yum again!

 By mid morning we were back on the lake and heading north.
 Maskinonge Lake is massive and by noon the wind was pushing hard from the northwest slowing our progress considerably.
 My Scott Wilderness, though light and stable, is not a great boat for gliding seemlessly through the water.
 It's a bit of a tub to be honest and I was working hard.
 More to come on this later.